tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 # Writing a streaming program

-Resuming our running example, we could make streaming program from function `headLine` provided that we satisfy the following conditions:
+Resuming our running example, we could make a streaming program from function `headLine` provided that we satisfy the following conditions:

 * evaluation of the output string should not be forced into memory all